sitedata/checklyhq.com/site/content/docs/CICD/github.md

 ## Using environment URL's

-Github reports a **environment URL** on each deployment event.
+GitHub reports a **environment URL** on each deployment event.
 Depending on what deployment service you use, this environment URL can be used to run your check on different target environments than configured in your check.

 The primary use case for this is that temporary review/branch deployments such as provided by Zeit and Heroku Pipelines